Hikmat Muradov

-Hikmat Oktay oghlu Muradov (Hikmət Oqtay oğlu Muradov) (23 January 1969, Baku, Azerbaijan SSR - 29 October 1991, Xanabad, Khojaly, Azerbaijan) was the National Hero of Azerbaijan and warrior during the First Nagorno-Karabakh War.
+Hikmat Oktay oghlu Muradov (Hikmət Oqtay oğlu Muradov) (23 January 1969 in Baku, Azerbaijan SSR – 29 October 1991 in Xanabad, Khojaly, Azerbaijan) was the National Hero of Azerbaijan and warrior during the First Nagorno-Karabakh War.

 Early life and education

 Muradov was born on 23 January 1969 in Baku, Azerbaijan SSR.
 From 1976 to 1986 he studied at the secondary school No. 190.
 That year he entered the Krasnokustk Civil Aviation School.
 After graduating in 1991 he was appointed a II pilot in An-2 plane in Yevlakh Aviation Company.